ufukhurriyetoglu/character-embedding-chinese-segmentation/preparation/PREP.md

 ### Chinese Segmentation

+###### [Chinese Word Segmentation as Character Tagging](https://pdfs.semanticscholar.org/67d0/e055b2de82743e2c9ea6eece65bf4a03b248.pdf), Computational Linguistics and Chinese Language Processing 2003

+- Previous works
+  - Purely dictionary-based
+    - Maximum matching algorithm
+      - Greedy search, walks through a sentence, find the longest matching entry in dictionary
+    - Problems
+      - Out-of-vocabulary words not dealt with
+      - Completeness of the dictionary determines the successfulness of the segmentation
+  - Purely statistical approache
+    - Algorithm
+      - Given a string of characters, the pair of adjacent characters with the largest mutual information greater than a pre-determined threshold is grouped as a word
+      - \+ association measures
+      - \+ expectation maximization methods
+    - Advantages
+      - No need dictionary or training data
+      - Easily trained on any data source
+    - Problems
+      - Accuracy
+  - Statistical dictionary-based
+    - Algorithm
+      - Represents dictionary as weighted finite-state transducer
+  - Supervised machine-learning
+    - Transformation-based error-driven
+      - Compares segmented & undersegmented corpus, finds the rule that achieves the maximum gain
+    - Advantages
+      - Learn the rules from a corpus
+      - Not labor-intensive
+    - Problems
+      - Not efficient compared with statistical approaches

 ###### [Character-Level Dependencies in Chinese: Usefulness and Learning](http://www.aclweb.org/anthology/E09-1100), EACL '09 Proceedings of the 12th Conference of the European Chapter of the Association for Computational Linguistics

 To show that character-level dependency can be a good alternative to word boundary representation for Chinese.
 Annotated internal dependencies even bring performance enhancement.